-Further, it's also supported by copies of the advice letters I've seen that TPS prepared for other consumers who have brought similar complaints to our Service.
-TPS sent copies of these advice letters to Options alongside the SIPP application form, and they contain the following wording:
+Further, it's also supported by copies of the advice letters Douglas Baillie Ltd prepared for the client and provided to Options in similar complaints brought to our Service.
+Those advice letters all contain the following wording:

 "It has been confirmed to me that you wish to transfer your benefits into a SIPP rather than a fully insured plan as you wish to make an investment with your pension that would not be available via a fully insured plan."